DanielJohnBenton/SentimentAnalysis/readme.md

 Unlisted words are scored **0**.

 # Analysis case studies
 I mostly ran the analysis on public domain books from [Project Gutenberg] (https://www.gutenberg.org/).
 I also tried it out on movie scripts and a couple news articles.
+I am still adding to this section. :^)

 ## Case study: The Complete Works of Shakespeare
 ### Most positive sentences